Pauline Alleyne (Chair)

 My family and I have lived in the village of Essendon for over 30 years and during this time I have been an active member the Church and community.
 I have helped run St Mary’s Sunday School for over 20 years and have got to know many of the local children and their families.
-As a Foundation Governor, I hope to make a positive contribution and assist with the link between school, church and community.
+In my role as Chair, I hope to make a positive contribution to our community and develop the links between the school, church and community.

 I was part of the teaching team at Essendon for 15 years and part of the governing body for 9 of those years.
 It has been a pleasure and a privilege to see the school grow and change during the time that I have worked there, and to be part of a team who have a shared vision to give children a firm foundation in the skills, experiences and values that will be important to them as they grow up in an ever changing and challenging world.
 In July 2018, I left my teaching role but wanted to continue to support the school as a governor.